rockwood/www/_posts/2016-07-11-concurrent-feature-tests-with-phoenix.md

 ---
 title: "Concurrent Feature Tests with Phoenix and Hound"
 date: 2016-07-11 09:00:00
+categories: [Elixir]
-categories: [Elixir, Phoenix, Testing]
+tags: [Elixir, Phoenix, Ecto, Hound, Testing]
 ---

 With the release of Phoenix 1.2 and Ecto 2.0, we now have the ability run automated browser tests concurrently, even ones that that hit the database!
+I recently spent a couple hours getting this setup on a project so hopefully documenting everything here will save others some time.

 We'll be using [Hound](https://github.com/HashNuke/hound) for this example, but the setup should be similar for any automated browser tool.